 Box Culvert

-A box culverts consist of an RCC box of square or rectangular opening with the span generally restricted to 4m.
+A box culverts consist of reinforced concrete box of pre-cast concrete cell of square or rectangular opening with the span generally restricted to 4m.
 The top of the box culverts may be at the road level or at a depth below the road level of the road in an embankment.
 A single box culvert becomes uneconomical when the design discharge is considerable due to the thickness of the slab and walls.
 In such cases, more than one box is built side-by-side monolithically.

 Box culvert is only applicable when the discharge through the drain or channel is small and the bearing capacity of soil is low.
 Hence, the bottom slab is provided and also it acts as artificial flooring for the flow of water.